Nabin9817/Computer-Networking/leetcode/readme.md

-# Assignments<br/>
+# Assignments:

-## 1. On leetcode find the problem that can be solved using dijkstra algorithm using programming language of your choice.
+    1. On leetcode find the problem that can be solved using dijkstra algorithm using programming language of your choice.

-## 2. Using Bellman Ford of first question
+    2. Using Bellman Ford of first question

-## 3. For the first two question make a table that has every update for all the variables that you used.
+    3. For the first two question make a table that has every update for all the variables that you used.

-### Dijkstra's Algorithm

-Implement Dijkstra's shortest path algorithm.
+## Leet Code Problem

 Given a weighted, directed graph, and a starting vertex, return the shortest distance from the starting vertex to every vertex in the graph.